iTwin/itwinjs-core/README.md

 2. Ensure unit tests pass when run locally: `npm test -s`
 3. Locally commit changes: `git commit` (or use the Visual Studio Code user interface)
 4. Add changelog entry: `rush change`
-5. Follow prompts to enter a change description or press ENTER if change does not warrant a changelog entry.
+5. Follow prompts to enter a change description or press ENTER if the change does not warrant a changelog entry.
 If multiple packages have changed, multiple sets of prompts will be presented.
 6. Completing the `rush change` prompts will cause new changelog entry JSON files to be created.
 7. Stage these new files: `git stage` (or use the Visual Studio Code user interface)
 8. In order to keep the Git history clean, amend the prior commit: `git commit --amend --no-edit` (or use the **Commit All (Amend)** menu item in Visual Studio Code)